Sushanth: Debut and early career (2008–2019)

 Sushanth made his film debut in 2008 with the romantic drama Kalidasu, co‑starring Tamannaah.
 Critics at Telugucinema.com observed that “Sushanth makes a decent debut” and suggested he could “become a good actor by honing his skills further.”
 The film performed well at the box office.

-In 2009, he played a college student in the drama Current, alongside Sneha Ullal.
-Reviewers at 123Telugu wrote, “Sushanth delivers a decent performance, though he struggles in the more emotional scenes.”

 After a three‑year hiatus, Sushanth returned in 2013’s ensemble thriller Adda, portraying a man who sows discord between couples, opposite Shanvi Srivastava.
-According to the Times of India, “Sushanth carries himself well throughout, sticking closely to his character and showcasing his talent.”

 He made a cameo appearance in the 2015 comedy thriller Dongaata.

 In 2016, he starred as an NRI opposite Sonam Bajwa in the family drama Aatadukundam Raa.
 However, The New Indian Express criticized his performance as “exaggerated” and noted that “at no point do you feel like rooting for him.”

 Sushanth’s breakthrough came in 2018 with the romantic comedy Chi La Sow, in which he played an unwilling bachelor opposite Ruhani Sharma.
 The film was both a critical and commercial success.
 India Today praised his performance, writing that he “finally got his break in the industry,” and the Deccan Chronicle noted, “Sushanth delivers a subtle, apt performance and proves he can truly act.”